Multimodal Clustering with Role Induced Constraints for Speaker Diarization: Conclusion

 \section{Conclusion}

-We proposed to integrate text-based constraints within audio-based clustering to improve the performance of speaker diarization in conversational interactions where speakers assume specific roles.
-We implemented a BERT-based role classifier solely relying on text data and used its output to construct a constraint matrix for use within constrained spectral clustering.
-Experimental results in two different domains showed that, after applying a softmax-based confidence criterion, performance can be improved both in cases of one-to-one correspondence between speakers and roles and when only partial role information is available, thus overcoming limitations of previous works.
+We proposed to integrate text-based constraints within audio-based clustering to improve speaker diarization in role-playing conversational interactions.
+We implemented a BERT-based role classifier relying on text data and used its output to construct a constraint matrix for use within constrained spectral clustering.
+Experimental results showed that, after applying a softmax-based confidence criterion, performance can be improved both in cases of one-to-one correspondence between speakers and roles and when only partial role information is available, thus overcoming limitations of previous works.

 We performed all our experiments using oracle textual information and oracle speaker segmentation.
 As part of future work, we intend to study the final performance with respect to the word error rate of a speech recognizer, and to errors due to non-ideal segmentation.
+Even though diarization is widely viewed as a pre-processing step before an automatic speech recognition (ASR) system, this conventional paradigm is often challenged by modern pipelines where the diarization algorithm utilizes ASR-derived information (e.g.,~\cite{park19_interspeech,yoshioka19_interspeech}).
 Speaker segmentation could be included as a separate module (e.g.,~\cite{flemotomos20_odyssey_linguistically}), or incorporated within the role recognizer in a named entity recognition (NER)-like approach (e.g.,~\cite{zuluaga2021bertraffic}).
-Future work can also investigate a combination of hard and soft constraints for the task, as well as different types of role-induced constraints.
-Even though in this work we focused on linguistic characteristics, role-specific behaviors can also be manifest through acoustic, structural, or visual cues, all of which can be potentially used within the framework of role-dependent constrained speaker clustering.
+Future work can also investigate different types of role-induced constraints.
+Even though we focused on linguistic characteristics, role-specific behaviors can also be manifest through acoustic, structural, or visual cues, all of which can be potentially used within the framework of role-dependent constrained speaker clustering.